apetrov1969/divisive-normalization-model/README.md

 The `UserManual` directory contains an all-too-short document `UserManual.docx` that explains how to run the model.
 The associated Matlab scripts illustrate the basic functionality.

+## Additional Information

+The first author -- Dr. Tadamasa Sawada -- presents the highlights of this research in a [YouTube podcast](https://www.youtube.com/watch?v=n5276Nlp16Q).

+The abstract of the journal article is reproduced below:

+> **Sawada T, Petrov AA.** The divisive normalization model of V1 neurons: a comprehensive comparison of physiological data and model predictions. _J Neurophysiol_ 118: 000–000, 2017.
+First published August 23, 2017; doi:10.1152/ jn.00821.2016. --
+> The physiological responses of simple and complex cells in the primary visual cortex (V1) have been studied extensively and modeled at different levels.
+At the functional level, the divisive normalization model (DNM; Heeger DJ. _Vis Neurosci_ 9: 181–197, 1992) has accounted for a wide range of single-cell recordings in terms of a combination of linear filtering, nonlinear rectification, and divisive normalization.
+We propose standardizing the formulation of the DNM and implementing it in software that takes static grayscale images as inputs and produces firing rate responses as outputs.
+We also review a comprehensive suite of 30 empirical phenomena and report a series of simulation experiments that qualitatively replicate dozens of key experiments with a standard parameter set consistent with physiological measurements.
+This systematic approach identifies novel falsifiable predictions of the DNM.
+We show how the model simultaneously satisfies the conflicting desiderata of flexibility and falsifiability.
+Our key idea is that, while adjustable parameters are needed to accommodate the diversity across neurons, they must be fixed for a given individual neuron.
+This requirement introduces falsifiable constraints when this single neuron is probed with multiple stimuli.
+We also present mathematical analyses and simulation experiments that explicate some of these constraints.

+---
-We would try to provide basic support, but cannot make any promises.
+We will try to provide basic support, but cannot make any promises.
-If you discover any bugs, please let us know.
+If you discover bugs, please let us know.
 Thank you!

 -- Tadamasa Sawada and Alex Petrov

-November 2017
+2017-11-20